raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## CloudTrail Overview

 - Enabled by default
+- **By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)**
 - Provides a history of events/API calls within the AWS Account made by console, SDK, CLI and services
 - Used for governance, compliance and audit purposes
 - CloudTrail Logs can be put in CloudWatch Logs